How to Avoid Credit Card Fraud In the New Year

 If you can, choose a credit card with zero liability protection.
 This way, you won’t be responsible for any unauthorized charges made on your card.

-Some companies may charge a portion of the fraudulent purchase if you’re not completely covered or have an additional fee to avoid paying the total amount.
+Some companies may charge you for a portion of any fraudulent purchases if you’re not completely covered or have an additional fee to avoid paying the total amount.

 Monitor Your Credit

-Some alerts for transactions made in remote or obscure places may also be available.
-Many credit card issuers offer an instant text or email alerts, which can help cardholders be alerted to fraudulent activity so they can take action before it happens again.
+Many credit card issuers offer instant text or email alerts that are sent whenever a transaction happens, which can help cardholders be alerted to fraudulent transactions so they can take action before it happens again.
+Alerts for transactions that occur outside of where you live may also be available.

-Stay alert and carefully review your credit card statements.
-It’s also a good idea to enroll in available alerts to be notified of unusual or large purchases made on your card.
+Keep an eye on your alerts if you have them set up and carefully review your credit card statements.
+It’s a smart move to enroll in alerts to be notified of unusual or large purchases made on your card.

 Strengthen Your Passwords

 If any passwords use your personal information, such as your date of birth, your hometown, or your mother’s maiden name, change them.
-Hackers can use easily cracked passwords like these to hack into multiple accounts and even lead to identity theft.
-Keep your passwords strong, and change them from time to time to prevent fraud.
+Hackers have an easier time cracking passwords like these to hack into multiple accounts, and this can even lead to identity theft.
+Keep your passwords strong and change them frequently to prevent fraud.

 Shop With Caution

-Be an alert shopper and do your research before you act.
-Only shop reputable sites and avoid clicking on pop-up ads or email links from unverified senders.
+Be a smart shopper and do your research before you buy it.
+Only shop at reputable sites and avoid clicking on pop-up ads or email links from unverified senders.

 To confirm a site’s security, look for the lock icon before the URL and the “s” after the “HTTP.”
-Finally, make sure you use a device using updated security settings and choose a VPN (a virtual private network) if you must use public Wi-Fi.
+Finally, make sure you use a device with properly updated security settings and choose a VPN (a virtual private network) if you must use public Wi-Fi.

 Be Wary of Calls or Texts From Your Credit Card Issuer